guvarallo/gobarber-frontend/README.md

 # GoBarber Frontend

-The backend for the GoBarber App.
+The frontend for the GoBarber App.

 ## Built With